pingidentity/pingdirectory-go-client/configurationapi/docs/AddDelegatedAdminResourceRightsRequest.md

 ### NewAddDelegatedAdminResourceRightsRequest

-`func NewAddDelegatedAdminResourceRightsRequest(restResourceType string, enabled bool, ) *AddDelegatedAdminResourceRightsRequest`
+`func NewAddDelegatedAdminResourceRightsRequest(enabled bool, restResourceType string, ) *AddDelegatedAdminResourceRightsRequest`

 NewAddDelegatedAdminResourceRightsRequest instantiates a new AddDelegatedAdminResourceRightsRequest object This constructor will assign default values to properties that have it defined,